filips123/EthAvatar.JS/README.md

 $ ethavatar config --ipfs https://ipfs.infura.io:5001/
 ```

 Program will save them in `~/.ethavatar` file.
-Web3 connection is required and only HTTP provider is supported.
+Web3 connection is required and all providers are supported.
 IPFS connection is optional and it uses Infura IPFS API by default.

 You can get avatar to file using `ethavatar get <filename>`: